-I was talking with a friend the other day, and she expressed sadness about the lack of support she was feeling from her family of origin.
+I was talking with a friend, and she expressed sadness about the lack of support she was feeling from her family of origin.
 She and her husband were thinking about having kids, and my friend felt like they would be all alone in that process.
 She had an idea of what closeness and support would look like from her family, but the reality wasn’t matching what she hoped for.

 Now Jesus’ mother and brothers came to see him, but they were not able to get near him because of the crowd.
 Someone told him, “Your mother and brothers are standing outside, wanting to see you.”

 He replied, “My mother and brothers are those who hear God’s word and put it into practice.”
-(Lk 8:19-21)
+(Luke 8:19-21)

 It is difficult to come to the realization that one’s family of origin didn’t provide everything that was needed for us growing up, and might not match our ideal of what a family should look like now.
 The disappointment from this realization is real and needs to be grieved.

-Discussion: How do you define family?
+How do you define family?
 What do you think of the idea of family of origin vs. spiritual family?
-How has your spiritual family been able to ‘fill in the gaps’ for the ways in which your family of origin wasn’t able to meet your needs or expectations?
+How has your spiritual family been able to “fill in the gaps” for the ways in which your family of origin wasn’t able to meet your needs or expectations?